vova7878/PanamaPort/README.md

 ### Interaction with jextract

 Usually, to use the output of jextract, it is enough to fix package names.
-If something doesn't work, create an issue
+If something doesn't work properly, please create an issue

 ### Examples and tests